jothepro/doxygen-awesome-css/README.md

 cd doxygen-awesome-css
 git checkout v2.1.0
 ```

+You can even install the theme system-wide by running `make install`.
+The files will be installed to `/usr/local/share/` by default, but you can customize the install location with `make PREFIX=/my/custom/path install`.

 All theme files are located in the root of this repository and start with the prefix `doxygen-awesome-`.
 You may not need all of them.
 Follow the install instructions to figure out what files are required for your setup.